Concepts

 “How Might We?”
 (HMW) questions help reframe Problem Statements into areas of opportunity and think more creatively about solutions.
 The method uses small but surprising instructions to recast a problem or challenge for Users, Customers and Stakeholders, creating many different questions out of one initial statement.
 This can help prompt more fruitful and relevant solution ideas.
 Generate quest

 For me, notes are a sensemaking tool.
-They not only serve as an external memory or “second brain”, capturing the results of a thought process, but also as a way to document and augment the process itself.
+They serve as an external memory or “second brain”, capturing the results of a thought process, but also as a way to document and augment the process itself.
 With their help I can go with its flow more easily and enter into a dialogue with myself, as it were.